 Adaptations to exercise

-As you can see both systems appear to be in direct competition with the other.
-When you start out exercising a run will feel Anaerobic and a lot of Lactic acid will be released as it is new and this is important to remember, that doesn’t mean that it will always be that way, your body will very quickly adjust.
+When you start exercising for example a run, this may feel anaerobic, your breathing will be heavy, your legs and arms will be heavy and a lot of Lactic acid will be released as it is new, this is important to remember That doesn’t mean that it will always be that way, your body will very quickly adjust.

 So let’s have a look at the two training methods, Aerobic and Anaerobic.